itsbritt/itsbritt.com/content/digital_garden/garden/posts/why_i_built_this.md

  # Enter Digital Gardening

-Fortunately, the digital garden has been popularized as an alternative to the traditional software blog, and its fundamentals are predicated on this idea of evergreen notes.
-Mike Caufield describes a digital garden as space that offers "_a different way of thinking about our online behaviour around information - one that accumulates personal knowledge over time in an explorable space._"  While my goal for learning any new technology falls somewhere between proficiency and mastery, a digital garden accommodates for all levels of competency by providing a flexible space designed for those with a growth-oriented mindset.
+Fortunately, the digital garden has been popularized as an alternative to the traditional software blog, and its fundamentals are predicated on this idea of evergreen note-taking.
+Mike Caufield describes a digital garden as space that offers "_a different way of thinking about our online behaviour around information - one that accumulates personal knowledge over time in an explorable space._"  While my goal for learning any new technology falls somewhere between proficiency and mastery, a digital garden accommodates for all levels of competency by providing a flexible space designed for those of us with a growth-oriented mindset.

 Unlike a traditional blog, a digital garden is not a well-polished repository of authoritative insights.
 Rather, it is a low-friction space for thoughts to be planted and tended to over time.
-Contributions should be frequent and at times, unapologetically messy.
+Contributions should be frequent, and at times–unapologetically messy.
 Such an environment significantly lowers the barrier to entry for creating a technical blog, which to me is the principal benefit of creating this website.

 # Vision